dzintt/eno-vcc-deleter/README.md

 # Capital One Eno VCC Deleter
-Script to automate the deletion of VCC's created by Eno.
+Script to automate the deletion of Capital One Eno VCC's

 # General Setup
 1. Fill out settings.json